DavaoPlus

 Ventilating lattice with a hammer and sickle

-pylons of the central underground hall are decorated with high reliefs depicting people of different professions such as Collective farmers.
+Sidewalls of the pylons of the central underground hall are decorated with high reliefs depicting people of different professions such as Collective farmers.

 The underground hall of the pylon station was built under the direction of architects Alexander Vasilev, David Goldgor, Sergey Speransky, and engineer O. V. Ivanova.
 The subjects of the station reflect "the valour of labour of the Soviet people", and many elements and decorations represent Soviet-era symbols: hammer and sickles, red stars, and images of red flags.